 Samuel Sales Saraiva is the author of projects, studies and proposals focused on social services and environmental preservation.
-He was accredited by the New York State Police (NYPD) in 1992, and has worked as a journalist affiliated with the National Press Club (NPB) and the National Association of Hispanic Journalists (NAHJ) in Washington, D.C.
+He was accredited by the New York State (NYPD) in 1992, and has worked as a journalist affiliated with the National Press Club (NPB) and the National Association of Hispanic Journalists (NAJH) in Washington D.C.

 The son of Lt.
 Jairo de Freitas Saraiva (veteran of World War II) and dentist Adamar de Paiva Sales Saraiva, Samuel was born in Porto Velho, capital of the Brazilian Territory of Rondonia, in the early 60s, a golden era for the Brazilian Amazon.
 In those times, the springs and tropical forests had not yet suffered the devastating and senseless criminal abuse that is currently evident.

 He walked under the damp dawns of childhood on the rails of the legendary Rail track Madeira Mamore- EFMM, listening to the chimes the oldest existing clock tower of the Central Building which is evidence of the origins of the city built by US entrepreneurs, served by crowds of Caribbean workers and other pioneers, who migrated for the construction of the legendary rail track.

 Concluding his secondary studies, the young man traveled by bike the entire 2,425 miles from the Western Amazon to the extreme south of Brazil, journeying between the cities of Porto Velho and Porto Alegre, and bringing to the people of both regions a message of integration signed by the governor of the territory, Colonel Joao Carlos Marques Henriques, which Samuel delivered into the hands of the gaucho governor, Euclides Triches.

 Marathon between the Amazon and the furthest Southern region of Brazil.
 Danin and Samuel (R)